Contacts for help and how to report an incident

-- Based on availability, either a UHDPS police officer, security officer or a member of the Cougar Patrol will escort you to your desired location, which includes campus parking lots.
+- Based on availability, either a UHDPS police officer or security officer will walk you to your desired location, which includes campus parking lots.

 - Locations must begin and end on campus.

-- A security escort will be available within minutes to accompany you to your desired location.
+- A security escort will be available to accompany you to your desired location.

 Active Shooter Event